coolinmc6/enigma-mixins-tutorial/readme.md

   obj.objectMixin2('hey there')
 })
 ```
 And there we go.
 We've just created a second mixin for our Generic Object class.
-Now why is this important: first, it allows you to organize your code into groups that make sense to you and not feel constrained by keeping the "types" together.
+Now why is this important?
+It allows you to organize your code into blocks that make sense to YOU and not feel constrained by keeping the "types" together.
 You may have methods that you want available across ALL types and then methods for only one class.
-In this case, you'd need separate mixins.
-One important caveat to remember is that you cannot have name clashes.
-So if we called our method "objectMixin()` inside our objectMixin2, we'd get an error because the method name clashes with the method from our first object mixin.
+In that case, you'd need separate mixins.
+One important caveat to remember is that you cannot have name clashes within the same type.
+So if we called our method "objectMixin()` inside our second object mixin, we'd get an error because the method name clashes with the method name from our first object mixin.

 ## Bring it All Together

-The last little bit of code we'll write reinforces what we did above with with the `mPrintTable` method.
+The last little bit of code we'll write reinforces what we did above with with the `mPrintTable()` method.
 But instead of doing two Doc class methods, we'll call our new `objectMixin()` method within our `mGetData()` method.
 Here we go:

 ```js
 // mixins.js